nvpnathan/py-vsphere-automation/README.md

 ## py-vsphere-automation

-#### Eventually will be an end to end deployment tool for vSphere 7 with Kubernetes environment
+End to end rapid deployment tool for vSphere 7 with Kubernetes for demo, poc, or workshop purposes.
+Will deploy and configure a nested multi ESXi, VCSA, and WCP environment with python.

+### Instructions to deploy the environment.
+Coming Soon . . .

-## Python Automation components
+## Python Automation individual components
-Can be used and run individually
+The individual steps can be used and run individually for other use cases.
+Follow links below to just run a specific step.
 1. [Nested ESXi 7 OVA deployment](esx/README.md)
 2. [VCSA Appliance Deployment](vcsa/README.md)
 3. [Datacenter & Cluster Creation & Adding Hosts](datacenter/README.md)